-Funding (£2345 per pupil) is paid to the Local Authority (LA) for children who are looked after by the LA.
-The designated virtual school head (VSH) in the LA will manage the PPG for pupils eligible for the £2,345 funding.
+Funding (£2410 per pupil) is paid to the Local Authority (LA) for children who are looked after by the LA.
+The designated virtual school head (VSH) in the LA will manage the PPG for pupils eligible for this funding.
 The VSH will ensure there are arrangements in place to discuss how the child will benefit from pupil premium funding with the designated teacher or another member of staff in the child’s education setting who best understands their needs.

 For more information, please contact Paul McFadden, Senior Deputy Headteacher, Olney campus.

-ALL INFORMATION ABOUT STUDENTS WILL BE TREATED IN THE STRICTEST CONFIDENCE.
+ALL INFORMATION ABOUT PUPILS WILL BE TREATED IN THE STRICTEST CONFIDENCE.

-Our three year specific strategic aims can be found in our 'Pupil Premium Strategy Statement' (November 2021) by following the link at the bottom of this page.
+Our three year specific strategic aims can be found in our 'Pupil Premium Strategy Statement' (updated March 2023) by following the link at the bottom of this page.

 The school has identified the following areas as challenges to achievement for pupils supported by the PPG.

 - Attainment and progress at the end of Key Stage 4